 The last but not least step of the voting app development process was the settings screens implementation.
 The screens contained the settings and a mini-game, where users answered questions about the participants and earned points for that.
 The game was introduced to keep users entertained and fill their free time between the episodes of the show.
 This functionality was also made using the Android SDK.

-During the entire app development process, we worked closely with the client’s development team.
-On the Monterosa side, there were Tech Lead, Project Manager, Designer, iOS Developer, two React Native developers, and two QA Engineers.
-There were also a few managers from London, UK, who were getting the requirements directly from the ITV channel management and communicating them to the team.
+During the entire app development process, we worked closely with the client’s development team included Tech Lead, Project Manager, Designer, iOS Developer, two React Native developers, and two QA Engineers.
+There were also a few managers from London, UK, who were getting the requirements directly from the TV channel management and communicating them to the team.
 MBicycle provided Android and React Native developers from our mobile department.

 The end-to-end development took us three months.
 To stick to the deadlines and deliver the application on time, we ran daily Scrum sessions where we synchronized with the client’s team regarding the project status and planned upcoming tasks and further improvements.